smart-data-models/dataModel.Environment/WaterObserved/doc/new_spec_EN-US.md

 ## List of properties

-- `address`: The mailing address.  - `alternateName`: An alternative name for this item  - `areaServed`: The geographic area where a service or offered item is provided.  - `dataProvider`: A sequence of characters identifying the provider of the harmonised data entity.  - `dateCreated`: Entity creation timestamp.
+- `address`: The mailing address.  - `alternateName`: An alternative name for this item  - `areaServed`: The geographic area where a service or offered item is provided  - `dataProvider`: A sequence of characters identifying the provider of the harmonised data entity.  - `dateCreated`: Entity creation timestamp.
 This will usually be allocated by the storage platform.  - `dateModified`: Timestamp of the last modification of the entity.
-This will usually be allocated by the storage platform.  - `dateObserved`:   - `dateObservedFrom`:   - `dateObservedTo`:   - `description`: A description of this item  - `flow`:   - `height`:   - `id`:   - `location`:   - `measuredArea`:   - `name`: The name of this item.  - `objectArea`:   - `objectHeightAverage`:   - `objectHeightMax`:   - `objectVolume`:   - `owner`: A List containing a JSON encoded sequence of characters referencing the unique Ids of the owner(s)  - `refDevice`:   - `seeAlso`:   - `source`: A sequence of characters giving the original source of the entity data as a URL.
-Recommended to be the fully qualified domain name of the source provider, or the URL to the source object.  - `swellDirection`:   - `swellHeight`:   - `swellPeriod`:   - `type`: NGSI Entity type  - `waveLength`:
+This will usually be allocated by the storage platform.  - `dateObserved`: Date and time of this observation represented by an ISO8601 UTC format.  - `dateObservedFrom`: Observation period : Start date and time in an ISO8601 UTC format.  - `dateObservedTo`: Observation period : End date and time in an ISO8601 UTC format.  - `description`: A description of this item  - `flow`: Water Flow observed.
+The unit code (text) of measurement given using the UN/CEFACAT  - `height`: Water height - Level reach on alert coasts.  - `id`: Unique identifier of the entity  - `location`:   - `measuredArea`: Water height - Level reach on alert coasts.   - `name`: The name of this item.  - `objectArea`: Percentage occupied by floating object in the area.  - `objectHeightAverage`: Average height raised.  - `objectHeightMax`: Maximum height raised.  - `objectVolume`: Estimated volume raised.  - `owner`: A List containing a JSON encoded sequence of characters referencing the unique Ids of the owner(s)  - `refDevice`: A reference to a point of interest associated to this observation.  - `seeAlso`: list of uri pointing to additional resources about the item  - `source`: A sequence of characters giving the original source of the entity data as a URL.
+Recommended to be the fully qualified domain name of the source provider, or the URL to the source object.  - `swellDirection`: Water height - Level reach on alert coasts.  - `swellHeight`: Water height - Level reach on alert coasts.  - `swellPeriod`: Water height - Level reach on alert coasts.  - `type`: NGSI Entity type  - `waveLength`: Water height - Level reach on alert coasts.
 Required properties
 - `dateObserved`  - `id`  - `location`  - `type`  ## Data Model description of properties
 Sorted alphabetically (click for details)